augmentedstartups/AS-One/README.md

 ### Prerequisite

-- Make sure you have docker installed in your system. if not reffer to [Docker Setup](asone-linux/README.md)
+- Make sure you have docker installed in your system. if not reffer to Docker Setup [Linux](asone-linux/README.md), [Windows](asone-windows/README.md)

 ### Installation